jeremylong/DependencyCheck/maven/src/site/markdown/configuration.md

-composerAnalyzerEnabled       | Sets whether the [experimental](../analyzers/index.html) PHP Composer Lock File Analyzer should be used.   | true nodeAnalyzerEnabled           | Sets whether the [retired](../analyzers/index.html) Node.js Analyzer should be used.                       | true nspAnalyzerEnabled            | Sets whether the NSP Analyzer should be used.                                                              | true nuspecAnalyzerEnabled         | Sets whether the .NET Nuget Nuspec Analyzer will be used.                                                  | true cocoapodsAnalyzerEnabled      | Sets whether the [experimental](../analyzers/index.html) Cocoapods Analyzer should be used.                | true bundleAuditAnalyzerEnabled    | Sets whether the [experimental](../analyzers/index.html) Bundle Audit Analyzer should be used.             | true
+composerAnalyzerEnabled       | Sets whether the [experimental](../analyzers/index.html) PHP Composer Lock File Analyzer should be used.   | true nodeAnalyzerEnabled           | Sets whether the [retired](../analyzers/index.html) Node.js Analyzer should be used.                       | true nspAnalyzerEnabled            | Sets whether the NSP Analyzer should be used.                                                              | true retireJsAnalyzerEnabled       | Sets whether the RetireJS Analyzer should be used.                                                         | true nuspecAnalyzerEnabled         | Sets whether the .NET Nuget Nuspec Analyzer will be used.                                                  | true cocoapodsAnalyzerEnabled      | Sets whether the [experimental](../analyzers/index.html) Cocoapods Analyzer should be used.                | true bundleAuditAnalyzerEnabled    | Sets whether the [experimental](../analyzers/index.html) Bundle Audit Analyzer should be used.             | true